poudelmohit/poudelmohit/README.md

 - Conducted a native pollinator survey as a part of undergraduate thesis to document pollinator species among residents in Rukum West, Nepal, with aim to facilitate better agricultural practices and conservation efforts.
 - Fostered technology adoption among local farmers in the hilly regions of Nepal by training them on mobile applications designed for agricultural use.

-✔️ Commandable knowledge on Bash Scripting, Git (version control), R MarkDown, Python and Excel

-✔️ Strong hands on experience in High Performance Computing using SLURM

-✔️ Good understanding of statistical principles and their respective applications

-✔️ Excellent team-player and displaying strong sense of initiative on tasks

 # 🔭 SKILLS
 - 👩‍💻 Programming: Python, R, Bash, Git, High Performance Computing, Slurm